bert2002/gitlab_to_searchcode/README.md

-# gitlab_to_searchcode
+# Import gitlab projects into searchcode

-Import Gitlab projects to Searchcode
+Import Gitlab projects automatically into searchcode for indexing.